Eating Disorders Service

 What does the service provide?

-The service offers children and young people a full assessment and NICE (National Institute for Health and Care Excellence) approved care, advice and treatment.
-The service is being rolled out in a phased approach - and phase two is now live.
+The service offers children and young people a full assessment and NICE (National Institute for Health and Care Excellence) approved care, advice, and treatment.

 Where is the service based?

-• North Team: covering Heywood, Middleton and Rochdale, Bury and Oldham
+• North Team: Includes patients and families from; Heywood, Middleton and Rochdale, Bury and Oldham

-• South Team: covering Stockport, Tameside and Glossop and Trafford
+• South Team: Includes patients and families from; Stockport, Tameside and Glossop, and Trafford

-The teams are each based in a central hub; the north hub is based on Tenterden Street in Bury and the south hub at Grosvener House in Stockport.
-However, the service is provided at venues right across each borough so you don't necessarily have to travel to the hub for all appointments.
+The teams are each based in a central hub; the north hub is based on Tenterden Street in Bury and the south hub at Grosvenor House in Stockport.

 How to get an appointment?